Angle Vale

 Educational outcomes in Angle Vale fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates at 13.0%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.2%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.8%).
-Trade and technical skills are prominent, with 42.9% of residents aged 15+ holding vocational credentials – advanced diplomas (11.2%) and certificates (31.7%).
+The area's university qualification rate is 13.0%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are the most common at 9.2%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.8%).
+Vocational credentials are prevalent, with 42.9% of residents aged 15+ holding them, including advanced diplomas (11.2%) and certificates (31.7%).
+Educational participation is high, with 30.7% currently enrolled in formal education: 13.9% in primary, 8.5% in secondary, and 3.8% in tertiary education.

-Educational participation is high, with 30.7% of residents currently enrolled in formal education.
+Educational participation is notably high, with 30.7% of residents currently enrolled in formal education.
 This includes 13.9% in primary education, 8.5% in secondary education, and 3.8% pursuing tertiary education.

 Frequently Asked Questions - Education